On this page

 The Joint Venture was formed in 2018 to improve the whole-of-government approach to family Violence and sexual violence.

-In 2022, the Joint Venture became Te Puna Aonui, an Interdepartmental Executive Board under the Public Service Act 2020.
+In 2022, the Joint Venture became Te Puna Aonui, an Interdepartmental Executive Board (IEB) under the Public Service Act 2020.

-Te Puna Aonui agencies are responsible for implementing Te Aorerekura – the National Strategy to Eliminate Family Violence and Sexual Violence.
+IEB agencies are responsible for implementing Te Aorerekura – the National Strategy to Eliminate Family Violence and Sexual Violence.

 Together, we: